inducer/loopy/doc/tutorial.rst

 from one global-memory storage location to another.
 Sometimes, computation results obviously get reused, so that recomputing them or even just re-fetching them from global memory becomes uneconomical.
-Loopy has a number of different ways of adressing this need.
+Loopy has a number of different ways of addressing this need.

 Explicit private temporaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~